-The Clean Energy Jobs Act (CEJA) is comprehensive clean energy legislation (Senate Bill 2132/House Bill 3624) proposed in the Illinois General Assembly.
-CUB supports the measure because it would boost energy efficiency, take advantage of the falling cost of wind and solar power, and implement electricity market reforms to protect Illinois consumers from higher energy costs.
-It is the only energy legislation in Springfield that could actually secure savings for consumers while significantly ramping up renewable energy development in the state.
+The Clean Energy Jobs Act (CEJA) is comprehensive clean energy legislation (Senate Bill 2132/House Bill 3624) currently before the Illinois General Assembly.
+CEJA would boost energy efficiency standards, take advantage of the falling cost of wind and solar power, and protect the state from a federal regulatory ruling that could hit most Illinois consumers with up to $864 million a year in higher power bills.
+CEJA is the only energy legislation in Springfield that could secure savings for consumers while significantly ramping up renewable energy development in the state.

 Why does Illinois need CEJA?

-Thanks to a series of groundbreaking clean energy laws, including the Future Energy Jobs Act of 2016 (FEJA), Illinois has gone from having some of the highest electric bills in the country to some of the lowest.
-But fossil fuel generators—the companies that run coal and natural gas power plants—don’t like how cleaner sources of energy have eaten into their profits in recent years.
-They are working in Washington and Springfield to stop Illinois’ progress.
-It is critical that we pass the Clean Energy Jobs Act to preserve what we have accomplished, and improve upon it.
+Thanks to a series of groundbreaking clean energy laws, Illinois has gone from the highest electric bills in the country to some of the lowest.
+But electricity generating companies that use fossil fuels don’t like cleaner sources of energy—such as wind and solar—eating into their profits.
+In recent years, they have been working in Washington and Springfield to stop Illinois’ clean energy development.
+It is critical that we pass the Clean Energy Jobs Act to preserve what we have accomplished and improve upon it.

 What would the Clean Energy Jobs Act do?